git-moss/ConvertWithMoss/README-FORMATS.md

 ### Velocity layers

-Detected velocity layers will be equally distributed across the velocity range.
+Detected groups will be equally distributed across the velocity range.
 E.g. if 2 layers are detected the first will be mapped to the velocity range of 0-63 and the second to 64-127.

-* Detection pattern: Comma separated list of patterns to detect velocity layers.
+* Detection pattern: Comma separated list of patterns to detect groups.
 The pattern must contain a star character ("*"), which indicates the position which contains the layer number.
-* Order of layer numbering: Enable to map velocity layers inversed.
+* Order of layer numbering: Enable to map groups inversed.
 This means that the highest number will be mapped to the lowest velocity range.

 ### Mono Splits